-Tuesday: maths - due in Friday and to be marked in class.
+Monday: maths - due in Friday and to be marked in class

-Wednesday: reading for 30 minutes - own book or directed reading from me.
+Tuesday: .reading for 30 minutes - own book or directed reading from me.
 One comment should be written in their homework diary, using the reading prompt to help them.
-These will be randomly checked the following day.

 Thursday: topic – every two weeks the children should complete an activity from the homework task list.
 They should make sure that this is at least one hours worth of work.
 They will need to manage their own time accordingly.